 Testing

-Cytogenetic, molecular, and flow cytometric testing play an important role in prognostication for CLL patients.
+Cytogenetic, molecular, and flow cytometric testing play an important role in prognostication for patients with CLL.

 Indications for Testing—Adult with persistent, unexplained lymphocytosis of ≥3 months' duration found on CBC; lymphadenopathy